 This $18 million, state-of-the art facility is also designed to adapt and grow with technologies to come, so we can always provide the most advanced, professional tools for the project you have in mind.
 And at 46,000 square feet, we have ample room for our extensive collection, 30% of which was previously housed off campus.

 Ringling College graduates have lifetime library privileges, and we are open to the public the public for art and design research.
 Local community users are invited to support the Library by joining the Ringling College Library Association, sponsors of the Town Hall lecture series.

 Designed for our creative students, our housing options spark community and collaboration.

 With seven residence halls, multiple apartment complexes, and over 30 near campus houses, Ringling College offers students a wide array of options for housing.
 And since over 70% of students choose to live on campus, we strive to make our campus housing convenient, safe, and comfortable.
 Our amenities include furnished living quarters, three meal plan options, on-call staff, proximity to campus services, classrooms, and studios, all utilities, and 24 hour security.
 For additional safety, access to each floor of our residence halls is limited to its inhabitants only.

-Our newest residence hall, Goldstein is a state-of-the-art facility built for collaboration.
-The ground floor offers a student lounge area called The Fishbowl, mailroom, residence life offices, and a large multipurpose space for student events.
-Goldstein rooms are double suites, housing two students each and sharing an adjoining bathroom with another room.
+Goldstein is a state-of-the-art facility built for collaboration.
+The ground floor offers a student lounge area called The Fishbowl, the mailroom, residence life offices, and a large multipurpose space for student events.
+Goldstein rooms are double/triple suites connected by a bathroom to another suite.
 They typically measure 11x16 ft, and each floor is equipped with project rooms for creating large-scale projects.